-The government-wide financial statements include not only the City of Watertown itself (known as the primary government), but also the Watertown Empire Zone as a blended component unit as it is not a legally separate entity and the Roswell P. Flower Memorial Library Board of Trustees as a discretely presented component unit.
+The government-wide financial statements include not only the City of Watertown itself (known as the primary government), but also the Roswell P. Flower Memorial Library Board of Trustees as a discretely presented component unit.

 Fund Financial Statements

 The fund financial statements are designed to report information about groupings of related accounts, which are used to maintain control over resources that have been segregated for specific activities or objectives.
 These statements provide more detailed information about the City's most significant funds (major funds) and not the City as a whole.
 All of the funds of the City can be divided into three categories: (1) governmental funds, (2) proprietary funds, and (3) fiduciary funds.